18928172992817182/revitalize/README.md

 Hobby project used as a training exercise to explore new technologies.

-## Getting it to run

-We will be using flutter: https://flutter.dev/docs/get-started/install
+## Background

+When my phone broke there was no way for me to interact with Google Fit.
+I found that annoying.

-The reason I am going for flutter is because despite Typescript adding convenience to javascript, it is still just javascript.
+The reason I am going for Flutter is because despite Typescript adding convenience to javascript, it is still just javascript.
 Flutter uses Dart.
 Why should we explore Dart when we already have javascript?
 I simply got interested after having seen Lars Bak do a talk about the history of web browser performance and development for the future which you can find here https://www.youtube.com/watch?v=m4EB_k57g-I.

+## Getting it to run

+Follow the standard setup instruction from Flutter: https://flutter.dev/docs/get-started/install

+I am using IntelliJ IDEA Ultimate but use any of the supported editors: https://flutter.dev/docs/get-started/editor

 ## Data